handsomevictor/aws-bucket-data-management/readme.md

 Default region and Deafault output format, you can just leave it blank by pressing enter.
 Remember to generate your own key first, and store it in a safe place.

 Remember to test if everything is working by typing `aws s3 ls` in your terminal.
 If you don't see an error, then it's good to go.

 Remember, when accessing the bucket that does not belong to you, very possibly you need to add `--request-payer` at the end of every command.
 If not, you will get an error message saying that you don't have `permission` to access the bucket.

+For the client-side cost incurred of requesting data, please refer to here [AWS Pricing](https://aws.amazon.com/s3/pricing/).
+In the example 4, there is a note about Reqester Pays.
+Generally, if you are using someone else's service, on your side only data transfer cost would be incurred.

 ## (Optional - Only related to those having MFA enabled)